lavary/sked/README.md

 ## Changing Directories

-You can use the `in()` method to change directory before running a command:
+You may use the `in()` method to change directory before running a command:

 ```php
 <?php